Economics and Industrial Organisation (BSc)

-This challenging degree is ideal if you also have an interest in business and industry.
+Encompassing many aspects of our pure Economics course, our Economics and Industrial Organisation (BSc) degree is ideal if you also have an interest in business and industry.
 It focuses strongly on the application of economic theory to corporate decision making, while providing a solid grounding in the broader scope of economics.

 The first year consists of four core modules and up to three options.
 The second year has five core modules and no optional modules.
-In the third year, there are two core up to four optional modules and a research project.
+In the third year, there are two core modules and up to four optional modules and a research project.
 Within your course regulations, we will permit you to choose any year-specific option offered by any department in the University, provided that you satisfy the pre-requisites or other requirements for that module and that the offering department permits you to take the module.

-Combination of lectures and small group Support and Feedback classes.
+Combination of lectures and small group support and feedback classes.

 Lecture size will naturally vary, especially for the optional modules, but also for core lectures.
 Some of the larger modules may have 200-450 in them and you will then typically have weekly Support and Feedback classes where class size typically averages around 15-20.